 Does having WNV in pregnancy cause long-term problems for the baby?

 Studies on long-term development of children whose mothers had WNV during pregnancy have not been done.

 Little is known about the passage of WNV through breast milk.
 In one case, a woman was infected with WNV after the birth of her child.
 The virus was present in both the baby and the breast milk.
 However, the child had no symptoms and remained healthy.

-Because there are important benefits to breastfeeding and the chance for passing WNV through breast milk is unknown, the CDC recommends that women should not stop breast feeding because of WNV infection.
-Talk with your pediatrician about continuing to breastfeed if you have a confirmed active case of WNV.
+Because there are important benefits to breastfeeding and the chance for passing WNV through breast milk is unknown, the Center for Disease Control and Prevention (CDC) recommends that women should not stop breastfeeding because of WNV infection.
+If you suspect that the baby has symptoms of WNV, contact the child’s healthcare provider.
+Talk to your healthcare provider about all your breastfeeding questions, including continuing to breastfeed if you have a confirmed active case of WNV.

-There are no studies looking at the possible risks to a pregnancy if the father has WNV around the time of conception or during the pregnancy.
+There are no studies looking at WNV and a man’s fertility.
+There are also no studies looking at pregnancies that were fathered by men with WNV.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.